klimentij/NerdQA/backend/skills/BenchGen/Quotes/prompt.md

 ## Instructions

 1. **Thoroughly read and analyze the paper:**
-   - Focus on the introduction, literature review, and discussion sections, especially before any experimental results are presented.
+   - Focus on the introduction, related work, and background sections, especially before any experimental results are presented.
    - Pay special attention to paragraphs that cite multiple sources.

 2. **Identify potential synthesis candidates:**